davekinkead/thesis/paper.coffee.md

         .attr "x", () -> width * .35

 In every tick cycle, we run call simulation's `teach` and `graduate` methods.
-We then `render` the simulation to calcuate the x & y coordinates for the students, and update the canvas.
+We then `render` the simulation to calculate the x & y coordinates for the students, and update the canvas.

       tick = () ->